How to capture and leverage your organization’s tacit knowledge.

 The best way to pass on tacit knowledge to a team member is to connect them with experts who can transfer their hands-on knowledge to others.
-This natural language chat interface becomes an expert finder of sorts in that it can direct you to someone who has tacit knowledge on a subject you are looking to find out more about.
+This natural language chat interface becomes an expert finder of sorts.
+Meaning, it can direct you to someone who has tacit knowledge on a subject you are looking to find out more about.

 Finding the right knowledge sharing platform.

 The way that tacit knowledge is applied is specific in nature, in that it depends on the unique needs of your company.
 While it may be applied one way at one company, another company will use it differently.
-One of the most powerful ways for a company to grow is to build or buy a knowledge sharing platform that not only stores and manages organizational knowledge, but can also make it accessible for sharing when people need to find a piece of information or expert on a certain subject.
+Building or buying a knowledge sharing platform that stores and manages organizational knowledge while also making it accessible is extremely conducive to growth.

 Unfortunately, many companies don’t know what knowledge sharing solutions are available to them or even why they might need it.
-It can be difficult to identify your company’s knowledge management and sharing issues until you’ve actually implemented a solution — and have data in hand showing just how much time was being wasted before, and just how much more productive your company has become.
+It can be difficult to identify your company’s knowledge management and sharing issues until you’ve actually implemented a solution.
+It’s crucial to have data in-hand showing just how much time was being wasted before, and just how much more productive your company has become.

 Being able to source, capture, store, and share tacit knowledge, while translating the abstract methods in which it was learned, leads to a paradigm shift in any company.